-- A normal trigger cannot be replaced by a constraint trigger. - A constraint trigger cannot be replaced by a normal trigger. - A trigger defined with DO option cannot be replaced by a trigger defined with EXECUTE PROCEDURE option. - A trigger defined with EXECUTE PROCEDURE option cannot be replaced by a trigger defined with DO option.
+- A normal trigger cannot be replaced by a constraint trigger. - A constraint trigger cannot be replaced by a normal trigger. - A trigger defined with DO option cannot be replaced by a trigger defined with EXECUTE PROCEDURE option.

+- A trigger defined with EXECUTE PROCEDURE option cannot be replaced by a trigger defined with DO option.

-The trigger below executes the code block specified by DO before the table is updated.
-(The LANGUAGE is plpgsql)
+It executes the code block that is specified by DO before the table is updated.
+(Example that LANGUAGE is plpgsql)

-'''

 CREATE TRIGGER check_update

 BEFORE UPDATE ON accounts

 FOR EACH ROW

-DO $$BEGIN RETURN NEW; END;$$ ;
+DO \$\$BEGIN RETURN NEW; END;\$\$;

-'''

 When a trigger created with DO option, a new function is created internally.
-The name of function is "schema name"." on table name"TRIGPROC(serial number).
+The name of function is "schema name". "on table name""trigger name"TRIGPROC(serial number).